A Framework for Fine-Grained Synchronization of Dependent GPU Kernels: Fine-Grained Synchronization of Kernels

 \subsection{Synchronizing Dependent Tiles}

-The second mechanism required for fine-grained synchronization is to ensure the dependence between tiles of producer- and consumer-kernels because we have now eliminated the stream synchronization between the kernels.
-This is accomplished by invoking the {\tt wait} (line~\ref{line:ex:tile-sync} and line~\ref{line:ex:tile-sync-B}) and {\tt post} (line~\ref{line:ex:kernel-end}) methods of the {\tt CuStage} object associated with the consumer kernel.
-To compute a tile of GeMM, the GeMM kernel depends on a row of tiles from input {\tt A} and a column of tiles from input {\tt B}.
-For the consumer kernel, the input row tiles are generated by the producer kernel.
-This dependency is declared in line~\ref{line:ex:declare-dep}.
-Accordingly, the {\tt wait} before loading a tile of {\tt A} waits for the corresponding {\tt post} of the producer kernel.
-Since there are no depenences for loading the tiles of {\tt B}, the corresponding {\tt wait} becomes a no-op.
-Similarly, both {\tt wait}s are no-ops for the producer kernel.
-Figure~\ref{fig:ex:tilesync} describes the implementation of the {\tt post} and {\tt wait} methods, which will be described in detail below.
+The final requirement for fine-grained synchronization is to ensure that the dependence between tiles of producer- and consumer-kernels is maintained using a synchronization mechanism. \libname{} provides two functions, {\tt wait} and {\tt post} to enforce this dependency.
+For instance, in our example, the {\tt wait} function is called twice (line~\ref{line:ex:tile-sync} and~\ref{line:ex:tile-sync-B}) before loading the tiles of {\tt A} and {\tt B}, and the {\tt post} function is called once (line~\ref{line:ex:post}) for the producer kernel after computing the tile.
+However, the consumer kernel only needs to wait on the output of the producer kernel, i.e., input \texttt{A} of the consumer kernel.
+This dependency is specified in line~\ref{line:ex:declare-dep}.
+Therefore, the {\tt wait} before loading a tile of {\tt A} waits for the corresponding {\tt post} of the producer kernel, and the {\tt wait} before loading a tile of {\tt B} becomes a no-op.
+Since the producer kernel have no dependency, both {\tt wait}s are no-ops for the producer kernel.

+\libname{} provides a mechanism for synchronizing producer and consumer tiles based on an arbitrary \emph{synchronization policy} (or policy in short). \libname{} uses an array of global memory semaphores for synchronization, where each producer tile is associated with only one semaphore and a semaphore's value represents the status of its producer tiles.
+Thus, a policy is a mapping of one or more producer tiles to one semaphore.
+For example, the finest grained synchronization policy, we call \emph{TileSync}, waits for each producer tile and is defined as a one-to-one map of a producer tile to a semaphore.
+A policy requires implementation of two methods: (i) \texttt{sem}, which returns the semaphore for the given tile, and (ii) \texttt{value}, which returns the expected value of semaphore when the tile is ready.
+We below describe details of three methods of \texttt{CuStage} required for our synchronization mechanism (lines~\ref{line:api:cons:init}--\ref{line:api:prod:setval} in Figure~\ref{fig:ex:rowsync}).

+\spara{init}: The \texttt{init} method allocates and initializes the array of semaphores in the global memory based on the given policy.